 One of my favorite ways to learn about new boondocking locations is by word of mouth!
-Stop by a local ranger station and they can usually provide you with a map and show you the best spots to camp around them.
+Stop by a local ranger station; they can usually provide a map and show you the best spots to camp around them.

 Asking other local RVers if they know of any good boondocking spots is a great idea too.
-Sometimes they show you the best places that aren’t as popular and overrun!
+Sometimes they show you the best places that are less popular and overrun!

-I am honestly leery of even mentioning Facebook here because there are so many unkind people!
-But, being honest, it’s a good place to find boondocking spots as well.
+I’m leery of mentioning Facebook here because there are so many unkind people!
+But, being honest, it’s also a good place to find boondocking spots.

-If I have an IG friend who I know does a lot of boondocking then I will sometimes message them and ask if they have any recommendations for a particular area.
-I have also received quite a few messages like that myself and I’m always happy to pass on locations when we have them!
+If I have an IG friend who does a lot of boondocking, I will sometimes message them and ask if they have any recommendations for a particular area.
+I have also received several messages like that myself, and I’m always happy to pass on locations when we have them!

 How do you manage not having hookups or amenities while boondocking?

-This is what holds most people back from trying boondocking…the lack of comforting amenities.
-If you prepare in advance it’s really not bad!
+This is what holds most people back from boondocking: the lack of comforting amenities.
+If you prepare in advance, it’s okay!

 As I mentioned earlier, we usually start with our 66-gallon freshwater tank filled.
 We haul water in our water bladder when needed and transfer it to our rig with a pump.
-Because of being able to haul water, it is our least concerning element when we’re boondocking.
+Because we can haul water, it is our least concerning element when boondocking.

-You will want to make sure and always filter the water that you put into your RV.
-We use our Clearsource Ultra to purify and clean our water in both RV parks, and while we’re boondocking.
+You will want to always to filter the water you put into your RV.
+We use our Clearsource Ultra to purify and clean our water in RV parks and while boondocking.

-If you are near a river, lake, or other similar water source, you can also use the Clearsource Nomad to filter and pump water from nature right into your rig!
+If you are near a river, lake, or similar water source, you can also use the Clearsource Nomad to filter and pump natural water into your rig!

-I am planning to write an entire blog post about how to save water while boondocking but for now here are a few small tips about how to save water.
+I have another entire blog post about how to save water while boondocking, but here are a few small tips about how to save water.